Thomas Kinkade Biography

 Born in Sacramento, California in 1958, Kinkade had a difficult upbringing, filled with adversity and spent much of his childhood in the nearby town of Placerville about 50 miles east of the state capital.
 Drawn to art even as a young child, Kinkade sought salvation in his creativity after his parents' divorce, developing his artistic merit as a way to develop self-esteem and connect with his peers.
 In this way, art was the armor he used to protect himself from his difficult home life of poverty and uncertainty.
 After graduating from El Dorado High School in 1976, Kinkade continued to develop his formidable talents and unique style, first at the University of California, Berkeley before transferring to the Art Center College of Design in Pasadena after two years of general education.
 While in high school, Kinkade was mentored by several people who saw the tremendous promise, including Charles Bell and Glenn Wessels.
 It was Wessels who encouraged Kinkade to go to Cal.
 Kinkade's relationship with Wessels is the subject of a semi-autobiographical film released in 2008, The Christmas Cottage - An exploration of the inspiration behind the famed Kinkade painting, and how the artist was motivated to begin his career after discovering his mother was in danger of losing their family home.

 Kinkade Makes His Mark

-World Wide Art is known for its wide selection of limited edition prints by renowned artists, including the luminescent works of Thomas Kinkade.
+World Wide Art is known for its wide selection of limited editions and originals by renowned artists, including the luminescent works of Thomas Kinakde.
 Their expert staff also specializes in custom conservation framing.
-In business since 1996, World Wide Art, Inc. is located in the San Francisco bay area and is a well-known art shop for both serious collectors and casual decorators.
-The staff at World-Wide-Art.com not only deals art, but are collectors and artists themselves who consider their work a labor of love and lifestyle of art appreciation.
+In business since 1996, World Wide Art is located in the San Francisco Bay Area and is a well-known art shop for both serious collectors and casual decorators.
+The staff at World Wide Art not only deals art, but are collectors and artists themselves who consider their work a labor of love and lifestyle of art appreciation.